 TAX EXEMPTION RESTRICTIONS

-TU’s 501(c)3 status, or charitable status, is one of TU’s most important assets.
+TU’s 501(c)(3) status, or charitable status, is one of TU’s most important assets.
 Among other things, this status allows donors to deduct their charitable contributions to your chapter or council, to the extent allowed by law.
 501(c)(3) status is a status granted to charitable groups by the IRS.
 It is separate from being a not-for-profit corporation.
-Chapters and councils of TU come under the umbrella of TU national’s 501(c)3 status.
+Chapters and councils of TU come under the umbrella of TU national’s group 501(c)(3) tax-exempt status.
 This is one of the reasons chapters and councils report their financial status to national each year and use the same fiscal year as national.
-In order to maintain this status, you should be sure to report any change in your status (such as incorporating) and a new Employer Identification Number to volunteer operations staff promptly.
+In order to maintain this status, you should be sure to report any change in your status (such as incorporating) or a new Employer Identification Number to volunteer operations staff promptly.

-There are four critical requirements to maintaining 501(c)3 status:
+Learn more about the critical requirements to maintaining 501(c)3 status here.

 IRS Donor Acknowledgment Letters